9 Horrible Exercises You Should Never Do [And What To Do Instead]

 There are a lot of great exercises in the fitness library.

 If you have read our series on training, then you probably already have a pretty good idea of which exercises are the best exercises.

 However, there are also a bunch of bad exercises.
-Some worse than others.
+Some A LOT worse than others.

 We have compiled a list of the 9 worst exercises you should never do.

 Look, I know you're busy, and I don't want you to waste your time.

 If you are doing any of these horrible exercises, then you are wasting your time.